-The Senate yesterday approved the establishment of a Science and Technology University in the Federal Capital Territory (FCT).
+The Senate on Thursday approved the establishment of a Science and Technology University for the Federal Capital Territory (FCT).

 It equally stood down the consideration of the report of the Independent National Electoral Commission (INEC) on the INEC Act 2010 (Amendment) Bill, 2018.

-Senate approval of the Science and Technology University for the FCT is coming 17 months after the Federal Executive Council (FEC) had at one of its weekly meetings in May 2017 approved the establishment of the special university in Abaji.
+The Senate’s approval of the Science and Technology University for the FCT is coming 17 months after the Federal Executive Council (FEC) had at one of its weekly meetings in May 2017 approved the establishment of the specialised university in Abaji.

-Senator Philip Aduda (PDP FCT), who sponsored the bill for the establishment of the university, told journalists after plenary that all was set for the takeoff of the university by next academic session.
+Senator Philip Aduda (PDP FCT), who sponsored the bill for the establishment of the university, told newsmen after plenary that all was set for the take-off of the university by next academic session.

-According to him, 500 hectares of land had already been provided for the university in Abaji Area Council of the FCT aside blocks of classrooms and equipment also put in place by FCT Administration.
+According to him, 500 hectares of land had already been provided for the university in Abaji Area Council of the FCT aside blocks of classrooms and equipment also put in place by FCTA.

-“As the Senator representing FCT and the sponsor of this bill, I am very elated with its passage today in the Senate and I am happy to inform you that required concurrence from the House of Representatives will be carried out soon for the awaiting presidential assent being a project conceived and approved by the federal government in May last year.
+“As the senator representing FCT and the sponsor of this bill, I’m very elated with its passage today in the Senate and happy to inform you that required concurrence from the House of Representatives will be carried out soonest for the awaiting presidential assent being a project conceived and approved by the federal government in May last year.

-“FCT needs a university of its own outside the University of Abuja established in 1988 to cater for more people seeking university education within the territory and in Nigeria at large
+“FCT needs a university of its own outside the University of Abuja established in 1988 to cater for more and more people seeking for university education within the territory and in Nigeria at large,” he said.

-The Senate Leader, Senator Ahmad Lawan, said the Senate had to defer debate on the Electoral Act Amendment Bill to another day in order to give the committee headed by Senator Suleiman Nazif ( PDP Bauchi North) adequate time to do a thorough legislative work on the bill.
+The Senate Leader, Senator Ahmad Lawan, said the Senate had to defer debate on the Electoral Act Amendment Bill to another day so as to give the committee headed by Senator Suleiman Nazif ( PDP Bauchi North) enough time to do a thorough legislative work on the Bill.

-Senate President, Dr. Bukola Saraki, while agreeing with Lawan, said the committee’s report would be stood down till next Tuesday.
+The Senate President, Dr. Bukola Saraki, in agreeing with Lawan, then said the committee’s report will be stood down till next Tuesday.

-According to him, “The Electoral Act Amendment Bill will now be presented at plenary by INEC committee next Tuesday.”
+Saraki said: “The Electoral Act Amendment Bill will now be presented at plenary by INEC committee on Tuesday.”

-The Senate, after a heated debate, also yesterday confirmed the appointment of Dr. Abdulmalik Durnnguwa as Commissioner of National Population Commission (NPC).
+The Senate after a heated debate also Thursday confirmed the appointment of Dr. Abdulmalik Durnnguwa as the Commissioner of the National Population Commission (NPC).

-Some Senators had faulted the presentation of the Chairman of the Senate Committee on National Identity Card and NPC, Senator Suleiman Hunkuyi (PDP Kaduna North) about the credentials of Durnnguwa while presenting him for confirmation.
+Some senators had faulted the presentation of the Chairman of the Senate Committee on National Identity Card and National Population Commission, Senator Suleiman Hunkuyi (PDP Kaduna North), about the credentials of Durnnguwa while presenting him for confirmation.

-Senate Minority Leader, Senator Biodun Olujinmi, wondered how the nominee could obtain his primary school leaving certificate at the age of 10.
+The Senate Minority Leader, Senator Biodun Olujinmi, wondered how the nominee can obtain his primary school leaving certificate at the age of 10.

-Senate President quickly interjected and said: “We have passed that stage, let’s do the needful as the committee has done its own.
+The Senate President quickly interjected and said: “We have passed that stage, let’s do the needful as the committee has done its work.”

 He thereafter put the nominee’s name into voice vote and the ‘ayes’ had it.